 Her research is focussed on social/ sustainable enterprise; entrepreneurship and new working practices; work and wellbeing/ the work-life interface; and the sociology of work and organizations.

 Her research interests and expertise centre on the following key areas:

-MariaLaura's research is published in the leading management and social science journals including Human Relations; Organization Studies; Organization; Entrepreneurship, Theory and Practice; British Journal of Management; Journal of Management Inquiry; Regional Studies; Tourism Management; Gender, Work and Organization; as well as in books and monographs.
+MariaLaura's research is published in the leading management and social science journals including Human Relations; Organization Studies; Organization; Entrepreneurship, Theory and Practice; British Journal of Management; International Small Business Journal; Journal of Management Inquiry; Regional Studies; Tourism Management; New Technology, Work and Employment; Gender, Work and Organization; as well as in books and monographs.
 For example, her latest book, for which she is Lead Editor, is 'Organisational Collaboration: Themes and Issues', published by Routledge.